 New Strides in Chatbot Development Technology

 According to a recent report, when some chatbots were being tested by researchers at FAIR, they began to exhibit behavior independent of their programming.
-They had begun conversing in English but later began to converse in a machine language that they created spontaneously which appears gibberish to read.
+They had begun conversing in English but later began to converse in a machine language they created spontaneously which appears gibberish to read.
 The researchers had to command them to stop and start conversing in English again.
 If you still do not know what bots are then they are simply bits of computer codes designed to automate tasks.
 They have been around for half a century and have evolved with better technology and research.
-They can do everything from predicting the weather, to shopping online, paying bills, gambling and betting on your behalf and even playing online games.
-These virtual robots can post online on your behalf and even converse on your part.
+They can do everything from predicting the weather to shopping online, paying bills, gambling and betting on your behalf and even playing online games.
+Virtual robots can post online on your behalf and even converse on your part.
 A chatbot development company is much sought after due to the wide applicability of the bots.

 Bots come under various categories like:

 - Transactional Bots

 - Informational Bots

 - Crawler Bots